Extendable Generalization Self-Supervised Diffusion for Low-Dose CT Reconstruction: Introduction

-In summary, the work of this paper can be described as: \begin{itemize} \item A novel self-supervised denoising model SuperDiff starting from a single sheet of noisy projection data is proposed.
-A self-enhancing similarity strategy for contextual projection sub-data is designed for sufficiently removing the nonlinear noise under the projection domain to provide an effective initial prior. \item Knowledge distillation is deeply combined with latent diffusion model.
-Mapping the image domain to the latent space, with the help of Gaussian diffusion mechanism and transformer denoising network to fully perceive the details and enhance the reconstruction effect. \item SuperDiff uses the projection domain prior and the LDCT image as a guide in the inference phase, and the pixel-level self-correcting fusion technique improves the balance between the two, facilitating data fidelity and lesion reproduction.
-The technique is also used for tunable generalization of up and down dose, unseen dose and real clinical data. \end{itemize}
+In summary, the work of this paper can be described as: \begin{itemize} \item \textbf{Self-Supervised Single Dose Projection Denoising} A novel self-supervised reconstruction model EGenDiff starting from a single dose LDCT projection data is proposed.
+A self-enhancing similarity strategy for contextual projection sub-data is designed for sufficiently removing the nonlinear noise under the projection domain to provide an effective initial prior. \item \textbf{Latent Diffusion for Detail Perception} Mapping the image domain to the latent space, with the help of Gaussian diffusion mechanism and transformer denoising network to fully perceive the details and distill better reconstruction results utilizing initial priors. \item \textbf{Extendable Generalization} EGenDiff exploits the projection domain prior and the LDCT image as a guide in the inference phase, and the pixel-level self-correcting fusion technique improves the balance between the two, facilitating data fidelity and lesion reproduction.
+The technique is also used for extendable generalization of higher and lower dose, unseen dose, real clinical data and low-energy spectrum data. \end{itemize}